MrStahlfelge/gdx-gamesvcs/README.md

 Check for `gsClient.isConnected()` if you successfully established a connection, or set a listeneder and wait for the call to `gsConnected`.

+Please note: It depends on the game service which calls are allowed without being connected to a user session.

 ### Submitting events and scores, unlocking achievements

-When connected, you can feed your players by unlocking achievements and posting scores to leaderboards really easy:
+You can feed your players by unlocking achievements and posting scores to leaderboards really easy:

     gsClient.submitToLeaderboard(leaderboardId, score, tag);

     gsClient.unlockAchievement(achievementId);

+Events are interesting for you as a developer.

     gsClient.submitEvent(eventId, 1);

+Please note: It depends of the game services which calls are allowed for unauthenticated users.

 ### Using cloud save feature